Ajay5641/XTTS-Model-Finetuning/README.md

 # 🗣️ XTTS Model Fine-Tuning for Indian Accent English and Hindi

 This repository showcases fine-tuned XTTS (Cross-lingual Text-to-Speech) models tailored for Indian-accented English and Hindi.

-The objective is to generate speech that is natural, clear, and expressive, while preserving the speaker's unique identity across both languages.
+Fine-tuned XTTS models using the Indic TTS datasets for English and Hindi.

 ---

-# 🔍 Overview
-✅ Fine-tuned XTTS models using the Indic TTS datasets for English and Hindi.

-📥 To download the datasets, please visit the official Indic TTS Database.

 ## 🔊 Audio Samples